 The alternative is to include a host of the most popular extras, which often includes what most buyers want as standard, and price the boat with these extras included.

 This can then show a big difference in prices between comparable sized boats.
 Neither option is wrong but you need to be aware that this comparison is a bit uneven at first glance.

 RIB Optional Extras

-The reality of most purchases is that the “price from” is never used.
-When searching, check the details of the actual boat being sold and compare this with “price from” and you will find a vast difference.
-Again, we have actual boats being sold on our RIBs In Stock webpage, which lists all the extras in details and shows dozens of pictures and film so it is clear that you are looking at a RIB that is not simply the basic boat.
+The reality of most purchases is that the “price from” figure is never the final number paid.
+When searching, check the details of the actual boat being sold and compare this with “price from” and you will find an appreciable difference.
+We favour the full price of the actual boat including extras being sold; on our RIBs In Stock webpage, you can find examples of how we are transparent in the words and pictures.

 Like For Like Price Comparison

-There is nothing dishonest or underhand about this pricing method but the cheapest boat that you find will increase in price once you have what you want to be included in the package.
+There is nothing dishonest or underhand about these pricing method; its simply a marketing choice, but the cheapest boat that you find will increase in price once you have what you want to be included in the package.
 The basic message is don’t be “hooked” by the low price but compare specification when comparing price tags; ultimately the price variation for like for like products (same hull length, same engine, same tube, etc) is very small.

 Pricing A Used RIB